sob-ANN/sob-ann.github.io/_teaching/2015-spring-teaching-2.md

 location: "New Delhi, India"
 ---

-The courses for which I was the teaching assistant throughout my time at the Indian Institute of Technology, Delhi are as:
+The courses for which I was the teaching assistant throughout my time at the Indian Institute of Technology, Delhi are as given.

 | Course                                 | Code    | Semester    |